gregorwolf/SAP-NPM-API-collection/apis/asp-middleware/README.md

 <!-- tocstop -->

 ## Overview
-The `asp-middleware` is an extension for the [@sap/approuter](https://www.npmjs.com/package/@sap/approuter) that enables usage of the *ABAP Solution* Service offered for the *SAP Cloud Platform, ABAP Environment*.
+The `asp-middleware` is an extension for the [@sap/approuter](https://www.npmjs.com/package/@sap/approuter) that enables usage of the *ABAP Solution* Service offered for the *SAP BTP, ABAP Environment*.

 **It takes care of the following:**
 - User onboarding for the initial administrator of a new tenant